Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 In the iGaming industry, these jobs in Malta with visa sponsorship are available:

-• Casino operations staff- earn between $32,000 and $45,000 on a shift and have responsibilities.
+• Casino operations staff earn between $32,000 and $45,000 per shift and have responsibilities

-• Risk and fraud analysts earn up to €35,000-55,000 with good career prospects.
+• Risk and fraud analysts earn up to €35,000-€55,000 with good career prospects

-• Employers: The three employers leading in this area are Evolution Gaming, Bet365 and Kindred Group.
+• Employers: The three leading employers in this area are Evolution Gaming, Bet365, and Kindred Group

 3. Hospitality and Tourism